 \section{Weak core inverse}

-In this section, we define a weak core inverse of an element in a proper $*$-ring.
-A few characterizations of it are discussed thereafter.
-We then generalize the concept of a weak group inverse to a weak core inverse which we define as follows. \begin{definition} Let $a\in\R$.
-An element $y\in\R$ is called a weak core inverse of $a$ if it satisfies these three conditions:
+{In this section, we define the weak core inverse of an element in a proper $*$-ring.
+We then generalize the concept of a weak group inverse to a weak core inverse, which we define as follows.} \begin{definition} Let $a\in\R$. {An element $y\in\R$ is called the weak core inverse of $a$ if it satisfies the following three conditions:

-and it is denoted by $a^{\wc}$.
+and is denoted as $a^{\wc}$.
 The smallest positive integer $k$ that satisfies $(6^k)$, $(7)$ and $(6^*)$, is called the index (weak core index) of $a$ and it is denoted by $\ind_{wc}(a)$.
-If such $y$ exists then $a$ is said to be weak core invertible.
-A set of all weak core invertible elements of $\R$ is denoted by $\R^{\wc}$. \end{definition} The uniqueness of a weak core inverse is proved in the following result. \begin{proposition} Let $a\in \R^{\wc}$.
-Then the weak core inverse of $a$ is unique. \end{proposition} \begin{proof} Let $x$ and $y$ be two weak core inverses of $a$.
-Using Definition \ref{def-wc} and Lemma \ref{lm:Drazin}, we obtain
+If such $y$ exists, then $a$ is said to be a weak core invertible.
+The set of weak core invertible elements of $\R$ is denoted by $\R^{\wc}$.} \end{definition}

+Next, we present an example of the weak core inverse of a non-zero non-invertible quaternion $\mathbb{H}_s$.